12 foot dinghy: The Irish Championships

 In the 1920s till the 1950s there were fleets in Royal Munster Yacht Club, Sutton Dinghy Club, Howth, Baltimore, Clontarf Yacht and Boat Club, and Seapoint Boat Club.
 The first 'International Dinghy Championship' was held by the Royal Munster Yacht Club in Cork Harbour on 12, 13 and 14 August 1925.

 In 2011 the first Irish combined DBSC 12 foot and int.
 12 foot Championships for at least 40 years was held at the Royal St George Yacht Club.

 Boats of the International Design and the Dublin Bay rig sailed against each other as equals in 2011, which was won by Gail Varian in a DBSC rigged boat.

-In 2015 in Dun Laoghaire harbour and in the waters outside the harbour, the second Irish championship of recent years took placed under the Royal St. George Yacht Club burgee on 30 August.
+In 2015 in Dun Laoghaire harbour and in the waters outside the harbour, the second Irish championship of recent years took place under the Royal St. George Yacht Club burgee on 30 August.
 George Miller in 'Pixie' an Internationally rigged boat won overall.

 The following year the event in Dun Laoghaire harbour, which was part of the National Heritage Week, was sailed in light weather, and showed that the DBSC boat was capable of pointing higher upwind, but being considerably slower downwind.
 The Irish championship winner was the DBSC 12 Sgadan owned by David Sarratt and crewed by Gail Varian.

 In 2018 George Miller in 'Pixie' repeated his 2015 win despite completing race three with a jury rig.
 Miller dominated again in 2019.

 in 2021 the 12 foot dinghies were joined by an earlier (1896) 12 foot design, The Bray Droleen, for the Irish Championships.
 The Droleen is an American style catboat designed by William Ogilvy.